Review: Disney’s Old Key West Resort

 The recommendation comes from the simple fact that the distinguishing feature of these resorts–extra space and full kitchens–will not be of much value to first-time visitors following one of the itineraries on this site, as they won’t be used much.

-That said, the Disney Vacation Club resorts represent more than 10% of Walt Disney World’s total rooms, and are very appropriate for first time visitors with large families, needing extra sleeping spaces, or looking for a more comfortable place to stay.
+That said, the Disney Vacation Club resorts represent more than 10% of Walt Disney World’s total rooms, and are very appropriate for first time visitors with large families, needing extra sleeping spaces, or looking for a more comfortable place to stay–especially if you have a car, as Old Key West is pretty spread out.

-Because of this, I’m providing a series of up-to-date reviews.
-This Old Key West review is based on our third stay at Old Key West since this site opened, in December 2012, supplemented by a 4th short visit in May 2013.
+Because of this, I always provide of up-to-date reviews of these options.
+This Old Key West review is based on our fifth stay at Old Key West since this site opened, in December 2014.

 REVIEW: DISNEY’S OLD KEY WEST RESORT